 Step 6: Use a pastry blender to cut the butter into the flour and sugars.

 Step 6: Add some streusel topping to each muffin cup.
-Bake at 350º F for 30 minutes, depending on how much batter you fill each section with.
+Bake at 350º F for 30 minutes, depending on how much batter you fill each section.

 Remove from the oven and insert a toothpick into a muffin to test doneness.
 If there is nothing on the toothpick, they are finished baking.
-If you see batter or crumbs, they will need to bake a bit longer.
+If you see batter or crumbs, they need to be baked a bit longer.

-You can easily make this recipe dairy-free by using vegan butter in the streusel topping!
+You can make this recipe dairy-free by using vegan butter in the streusel topping!

 More Easy Gluten Free Muffin Recipes:

-- 1 1/4 cup gluten free flour blend * see note
+- 1 ¼ cups gluten free flour blend * see note

 - 1 cup almond flour * see note